LiteBit/Deanon/README.md

 # Deanon
-Run this code to de-anonymize sdc ring sigs 2014-Feb 2016 This corresponds to the blog post https://shnoe.wordpress.com/2016/02/11/de-anonymizing-shadowcash-and-oz-coin/ (Replace the ringsig.cpp when you clone shadowcoin, and then resync the chain, it will output things like: when you read the debug.log in your .shadowcoin directory).
+Run this code to de-anonymize sdc ring sigs 2014-Feb 2016 This corresponds to the blog post https://shnoe.wordpress.com/2016/02/11/de-anonymizing-shadowcash-and-oz-coin/ (Replace the ringsig.cpp when you clone shadowcoin, and then resync the chain, it will output things like below when you read the debug.log in your .shadowcoin directory).
-Disclaimer, I

 SetBestChain: new best=a801e125053dcc556b94  height=257036  trust=1083878123844045
 SetBestChain: new best=a801e125053dcc556b94  height=257036  trust=1083878123844045